 47. Survey of area of prospecting licence not required in first instance

-(1) On an application for a prospecting licence or on a prospecting licence being granted the land affected is not thereby required to be surveyed, but where a dispute arises with respect to the position of such land or the boundaries or any boundary thereof the warden or Minister may order a survey to be made of the boundaries or the boundary in order to settle the dispute.
+(1) On an application for a prospecting licence or on a prospecting licence being granted the land affected is not thereby required to be surveyed, but where a dispute arises with respect to the position of such land or the boundaries or any boundary thereof the warden or Minister may require a survey to be made of the boundaries or the boundary in order to settle the dispute.

+(2) A survey required under subsection (1) shall be —

+(a) arranged in accordance with the regulations; and

-(2) A survey ordered under subsection (1) shall be arranged and paid for by such party or parties to the dispute as the warden or the Minister determines.
+(b) paid for by such party or parties to the dispute as the warden or the Minister determines.

 [Section 47 amended by No. 100 of 1985 s.
 33; No. 37 of 1993 s.
-28(1).]
+28(1); No. 39 of 2004 s.
+57.]

 48. Rights conferred by prospecting licence